 Trading a Rectangle Range as Trend Continuation

 For a continuation pattern, we need to look for some signals to confirm the fact before entering the market.

 In this example, USDCHF hourly is in a trend down.
 The patterns and lines are generated by our Metatrader pennant/flag indicator.
 This tool also detects price channels and rectangles.

 The first is a wedge.
 It looks like some buyers took this as a sign of a new uptrend.
 A breakout does form, but it fails to follow through.
 The down trend resumes.

 The rectangle then starts to form as the trend consolidates sideways without clear direction.
 This rectangle range has a strong support at the base.
 But it’s also held down by a strong upper resistance line.

 The price pierces the upper resistance line but fails to hold out above that level.
 The bears are then dominant and the price drops below the lower horizontal support line.

 Afterwards the support line is retested.
 See the shaded circle in the chart.
 This is a good point to sell as some further downside now seems imminent.

 Using a Price Channel to Trade a Trend

-Channels can provide good opportunities for trends trading.
-Once established they can be long lived and so produce a good amount of upside potential.
+Channels provide good entry and exit points for trend trading.
+Once established strong price trends are often be long-lasting, and can provide a good amount of upside potential.